Updated on August 23, 2022

 When a couple is married, the paternity of a child born of that marriage is a matter of law, but an unmarried couple must take additional steps to establish their child’s paternity.
 If you have a legal issue related to paternity, you should call a Killeen family law attorney as soon as you can.

 The Importance of Establishing Paternity

-- For Health Reasons – A child’s medical records and history are not complete without important information related to his or her father.
+A child’s medical records and history are not complete without important information related to his or her father.
 When the child's paternity is established, he or she has more thorough access to information about important health matters that can inform future medical diagnosis and treatment.

 When a child is born in Texas to an unwed mother, paternity remains undetermined until the couple signs an Acknowledgement of Paternity (AOP), which can be done in the hospital at the time of birth.
 The AOP is then filed with the Texas Vital Statistics Unit, and the child’s paternity and all parental rights and responsibilities are subsequently established.

 Issues with Paternity